Tagada85/playground-JhRqS7m6/statement.md

 You may here a lot about functional programming lately.
 Functional programming relies on writing pure functions.
 So, what makes a function pure ?

- - No side effects, doesn’t change anything outside of it’s scope</li>
+ - No side effects, doesn’t change anything outside of it’s scope
- - Gets its data from its arguments only<
+ - Gets its data from its arguments only
  - Return a value or another function

 These things make a pure function a lot easier to test, because it will always return the same value given the same arguments.
 In Javascript, you can write pure functions, even if Javascript is not a purely functional programming.
 It just takes more discipline to stick with it.